Sugawara no Michizane: Pacification and deification

 Ukiyo-e by Tsukioka Yoshitoshi depicting Sugawara no Michizane as the kami of thunder.
 (Tenjin).
 After Sugawara no Michizane's death, lightning struck the palace, killing and injuring many of the powerful people involved in his banishment, and Sugawara no Michizane was enshrined in the Tenmangū (Shinto shrines) as the Tenjin.

 Painting by Kobayashi Eitaku depicting Sugawara Michizane reborn as the Tenjin.

 After Michizane's death, plague and drought spread and sons of Emperor Daigo died in succession.
-The Imperial Palace's Great Audience Hall (shishinden) was struck repeatedly by lightning, and the city experienced weeks of rainstorms and floods.
+The Imperial Palace's Great Audience Hall (shishinden) was struck repeatedly by lightning (Seiryōden lightning strike incident), and the city experienced weeks of rainstorms and floods.
 Attributing the cause of these events to the vengeful spirit of the exiled Sugawara, the imperial court built a Shinto shrine called Kitano Tenman-gū in Kyoto, and dedicated it to him to appease his anger.
 They posthumously restored his title and office, and struck from the record any mention of his exile.
 Even this was not enough, and 70 years later Sugawara was deified as Tenjin-sama, a god of sky and storms.
 Eventually Tenjin evolved into a benign kami of scholarship.

 Today many Shinto shrines in Japan are dedicated to him.
 He became the most notable example of an interesting spiritual transformation: as a vengeful Japanese spirit, onryō or goryō, often a former aristocrat who was wrongfully killed, and consequently seeking revenge, becomes a benign deity through ritual pacification and posthumous honors.